Breeze/breeze.github.io/doc-net/ef-serverside-model.md

 The Breeze.js client does not support "many to many" relationships *without a join entity* at this time.
 You will have to expose the junction/mapping table as an entity.

 The Breeze.net server components support EF 6, EF 5.x, and EF 4.x (but no versions prior to v.4.2).
-Support for EF Core is on the way.
+See the [NuGet Packages page](/doc-net/nuget-packages) for more info.

 ## Build your model